Rekjal/ScrabbleScoreWeb.Solution/README.md

 ## Description

-_This console program takes a word as a user input and returns the sum of the letters in the word converted into their Scrabble point values._
+_This web app takes a word as a user input and returns the sum of the letters in the word converted into their Scrabble point values._

 ## Setup/Installation Requirements